SashaD826/Portfolio/README.md

   **Goal:** To analyse the sales history of the store and extract insights on its performance, show crucial KPIs, search for potential improvements.

-  **Obstacles:** The dataset requires targeted data cleaning to ensure accuracy and usability, including handling missing values, standardizing product descriptions, and correcting inconsistencies in transaction dates or sales figures.
+  **Challenge:** The dataset requires targeted data cleaning to ensure accuracy and usability, including handling missing values, standardizing product descriptions, and correcting inconsistencies in transaction dates or sales figures.

   - SQL code: [`Bike Sales SQl`](https://github.com/SashaD826/Portfolio/blob/main/bike_sales_mysql.sql)